-Legal online gambling is coming to Michigan courtesy of legislation signed into law by Governor Gretchen Whitmer in December 2019.
-Under the Lawful Internet Gaming Act, land-based casinos may apply for licenses to offer online gambling to customers who are 21 or older and located within state lines.
+Legal online casinos and poker sites came to Michigan courtesy of legislation signed into law by Governor Gretchen Whitmer in December 2019.
+Under the Lawful Internet Gaming Act, Michigan casinos may apply for licenses to offer online gambling to customers who are 21 or older and located within state lines.

 Legal Online Casinos in Michigan